CameronDwyer/M365DeveloperBootcamp2020-Graph/Exercise2.md

  * [Exercise 3: Warehouse Packing App with Microsoft Graph Toolkit](Exercise3.md)
  * [Resources](Resources.md)

-In this section, you'll create a JavaScript Single Page Application (SPA) and use the Microsoft Graph API to read, render, and create new entries in your Microsoft 365 calendar.
+In this section, you'll create a JavaScript Single Page Application (SPA) and use the Microsoft Graph API to read and render calendar items in your web app, and also create new entries in your Microsoft 365 calendar.

 ## Step 1: Create some calendar entries 📆
 TODO: Instructions for creating calendar entries for the correct timeframe to be used.